-- Are specific goals and measurable objectives for each year of the project provided? - Are the proposed outcome measures appropriate for the project, and are the expected changes significant? - Does the application provide a clear and appropriate plan for data collection and management and data analyses?
+- Are specific goals and measurable objectives for each year of the project provided? - Are the proposed outcome measures appropriate for the services provided, and are the expected changes clinically significant? - Does the application provide a clear and appropriate plan for data collection and management and data analyses?

-- Are clear baseline data provided for the priority population, or are clear plans and methods of measurements included to collect baseline data at the beginning of the proposed project? - If an evidence-based intervention is being adapted in a population where it has not been tried/tested, are plans for evaluation of barriers, effectiveness, and fidelity to the model described? - Is the qualitative analysis of planned policy or system changes described?
+- Are clear baseline data provided for the priority population, or are clear plans included to collect baseline data? - If an evidence-based intervention is being adapted in a population where it has not been implemented or tested, are plans for evaluation of barriers, effectiveness, and fidelity to the model described? - Is the qualitative analysis of planned policy or system changes described?